digimokan/ans_plbk_freebsd_mate_userl/.github/README.md

 ## Purpose

-Set up a workstation/desktop-PC for normal daily use:
+Set up a workstation/desktop-PC on a [NUC6I7KYK](https://www.intel.com/content/www/us/en/products/sku/89187/intel-nuc-kit-nuc6i7kyk/specifications.html) for normal daily use, for one user:

 * Configure the MATE desktop environment.
 * Configure a basic set of applications.

 ## Hardware Requirements

+* NUC6I7KYK, with RAM installed, and one or two hard drives installed.
 * An empty/formattable USB stick (to write the FreeBSD iso to).
 * A workstation PC with with an empty/formattable hard drive (or two empty hard drives, for a mirrored installation).

+## Hardware Configuration

+* Modify NUC6I7KYK BIOS settings for quiet fan operation
+    * Cooling: set Fan Control Mode to Quiet
+    * Performance: disable Hyper Threading Technology
+    * Performance: disable Turbo Boost Technology
+    * Power: enable Low Power Mode

 ## Quick Start